kubernetes/website/content/en/docs/reference/kubernetes-api/workload-resources/horizontal-pod-autoscaler-v2.md

 ---
 api_metadata:
-  apiVersion: "autoscaling/v2beta2"
+  apiVersion: "autoscaling/v2"
-  import: "k8s.io/api/autoscaling/v2beta2"
+  import: "k8s.io/api/autoscaling/v2"
   kind: "HorizontalPodAutoscaler"
 content_type: "api_reference"
 description: "HorizontalPodAutoscaler is the configuration for a horizontal pod autoscaler, which automatically manages the replica count of any resource implementing the scale subresource based on the metrics specified."
-title: "HorizontalPodAutoscaler v2beta2"
+title: "HorizontalPodAutoscaler"
-weight: 13
+weight: 12
 auto_generated: true
 ---